Occupy Oakland: November 2–3 arrests and allegations of beating, shooting and excessive force

 Scott Campbell was video recording members of the Oakland Police Department during an Occupy Oakland protest on the night of November 2–3, 2011.
-Shortly before 1am on November 3, he was shot by police using a less-lethal round while he was filming a stationary line of police in riot gear, hours after the 2011 Oakland general strike but during ongoing street clashes between protestors and police in what the San Francisco Chronicle described as "chaos after midnight.
+Shortly before 1 am on November 3, he was shot by police using a less-lethal round while he was filming a stationary line of police in riot gear, hours after the 2011 Oakland general strike but during ongoing street clashes between protesters and police in what the San Francisco Chronicle described as "chaos after midnight.
 Masked vandals shattered windows, set fires and plastered downtown businesses with graffiti before police moved in, dispersing crowds with tear gas and flash-bang grenades and making dozens of arrests."

 The apparently unprovoked shooting of Campbell was documented by the resulting point-of-view video from his own camera.
 University of South Carolina criminal justice professor Geoffrey Alpert said that unless something occurred off-camera to provoke the officer, the officer absolutely could not fire at Campbell.

 Also on the night of November 2, Kayvan Sabeghi was hit with a baton numerous times by a police officer then arrested.
 As police handcuffed him during his arrest, Sabeghi declared that he was a veteran to a nearby KTVU TV-2 news camera, claiming: "I had two tours in Iraq, one tour in Afghanistan."
 However, a U.S. Army spokesperson said on November 11 that the Army has no record of Sabeghi being deployed to Iraq or Afghanistan.
 Sabeghi was charged with resisting arrest and remaining at the scene of a riot.
 While in police custody, he complained of severe pain and was later transferred to Highland Hospital, where he was treated in the intensive care unit.

 Journalist Susie Cagle was arrested in the early hours of November 3 and spent 14 hours in custody although she was wearing her press pass while working.
 She was charged with failure to leave the scene of a riot.
 Additionally, Cagle claimed that she had been subject to and witnessed mistreatment of protesters during her detainment.
 Cagle was again arrested during an Occupy Oakland march on January 28, 2012, although she was not in possession of a valid press pass at the time.